 Blackbird Byron Bay Luxury Accommodation: Designed as a country escape for stressed out, tired city people, Blackbird offers luxury accommodation in the Byron Bay Hinterland.
-Read more of our review here.
+Read our full review here.

 Where to Eat

-Byron Bay is spoilt with good restaurants and becoming quite the food scene.
-You must book all your restaurants in advance, otherwise walk ins may be waiting up to 2 hours for a table.
+Byron Bay is spoilt with good restaurants and is quite the food scene.
+You must book all your restaurants in advance, otherwise walk ins may be waiting up to 2 hours for a table, and it detracts from a pleasant experience.
 There are lots to choose from, but these make our list.